-Claptone achieves greatness across the globe - from his irresistible live shows to countless award-winning productions - the internationally-renowned artist has reached stratospheric recognition.
+Claptone is achieving greatness across the globe.
+From his irresistible live shows to countless award-winning productions, the internationally-renowned artist has reached stratospheric recognition.

-Swooping in at Tomorrowland for a fourth year with two sets, he took the legendary Belgian festival by storm playing the main stage as well as hosting his own The Masquerade stage.
-Claptone keeps flying higher and farther, headlining prestigious festivals such as Coachella, Rock in Rio, Hideout, Creamfields, Sunrise, Beyond Wonderland, Big Burn, IleSoniq, Ultra Music Festival, Mysteryland, Afterhills, Melgt! and Lollapalooza; fans fall prey regularly to Claptone at Elrow events worldwide, including his Las Vegas debut which, led to a Sin City residency.
+Meanwhile, the festival fun never stops.
+Swooping in at Tomorrowland for a fifth year with two sets, the DJ enigma took the legendary Belgian festival by storm playing the main stage and All4House Stage alongside comrades Vintage Culture, Meduza and James Hype .
+Claptone keeps flying higher and farther, headlining prestigious festivals such as Coachella, Rock in Rio, Hideout, Creamfields, Sunrise, Beyond Wonderland, Big Burn, IleSoniq, Ultra Music Festival, Mysteryland, Afterhills, Melt! and Lollapalooza; fans fall prey regularly to Claptone at Elrow events worldwide, including his Las Vegas debut which led to a Sin City residency.

-In past years the man of mystery played over a staggering 300 shows per annum, all the while receiving international praise for his production excellence.
-On his third album, aptly titled “Closer” (fall 2021), he puts forth a musical journey that connects listeners sonically and emotionally to the enigmatic artist more than ever before.
+In past years the man of mystery played over a staggering 275 shows per annum, all the while receiving international praise for his production excellence.
+On his third album, aptly titled “Closer” (fall 2021), he put forth a musical journey that connects listeners sonically and emotionally to the enigmatic artist more than ever before.

 Along with support from shrewd talents, Claptone enlists timeless vocalists from myriad eras such as Barry Manilow and Seal, fresh-faced acts like James Vincent McMorrow and Mansionair, as well as repeat collaborators Nathan Nicholson and Peter Bjorn and John (to name a few), creating a veritable rap sheet of names hand-picked by the masked avenger, then hand-delivered to the masses in the form of a 14-track, indie-pop-oriented magnum opus.